atlanhq/atlan-java/site/docs/sdks/common-examples/classifications.md

-# Classify assets using the Java SDK
+# Classify assets

 !!! details "Cannot add classifications when creating assets"
-	Currently it is not possible to add classifications when creating assets.
+	Currently it is not possible to add classifications when creating [assets](/concepts/assets).

-## Add classifications to existing assets
+## Add to existing assets

-To add classifications to existing assets:
+To add classifications to existing [assets](/concepts/assets):

 === ":fontawesome-brands-java: Java"